Trainkos: Recent investments in infrastructure

-Since February 2019, the government of Kosovo has taken steps to rehabilitate and upgrade rail infrastructure in the country.
-Particular attention is being paid to the mainline route between Hani i Elezit and Leshak which constitutes part of Pan-European Corridor X and is the backbone of the TrainKos network.
-Work has been split into 3 sections, beginning with the Hani i Elezit-Fushë Kosovë section (67 km), continuing with the Fushë Kosovë-Mitrovicë section (34 km) and finally being completed with the Mitrovicë-Leshak section (46 km).
 The works include improvements to 32 level crossings, 18 km of road, and refurbishment of the stations in Fushë Kosovë, Mitrovicë, Vushtri, Druar, Prelluzhe and Obiliq-Kastriota.
 Alongside construction work on the Mitrovicë-Leshak section, the third phase of modernisation also includes improvement of signalling, telecommunication, and electrification.
-Altogether, the modernisation of the line from the North Macedonian border to the Serbian border is €208 million.
+Altogether, the modernisation of the line from the Macedonian border to the Serbian border is €208 million.
 The project is expected to be complete in 2023.

 Operations

 Passenger traffic

 Trainkos operates three services: Local train, Freedom of Movement and InterCity.
 Usually, the trains consist of either two former SJ Y1 DMUs or a former NSB Di 3 with former SJ coaches.
 The InterCity trains usually consist of a Di 3 locomotive, one former SJ coach of Trainkos and one Macedonian coach.

 Between Pristina and Peja there are two daily local train pairs, with the train staying in Peja overnight.
 One trip takes close to two hours.

 Between Fushë Kosovë and Hani i Elezit (border of North Macedonia), there are two Freedom of Movement train pairs and one local train pair.
 As the only international train connection there is also the InterCity train pair (IC 891/892) from Pristina via Fushë Kosovë to Skopje and back.
 In direction of Fushë Kosovë, all trains stop at all stations; in the other direction the trains skip various stations, only the local train in the evening stops everywhere.
 The trains need close to one and a half hours for the trip from Fushë Kosovë to Hani i Elezit.

 Until March 2008 there were two more Freedom of Movement train pairs from Fushë Kosovë to Leshak, but this traffic had to be discontinued until further notice due to ongoing tensions with Serbia.